ttahb/masterds/README.md

 # masterds
-Implementation of a few general purpose data structures and algorithms in JavaScript
+Implementation of a few general purpose data structures and algorithms in plain JavaScript.

 - Linked List
 - Tree
 - Stacks and Queues